-- (a) English - (b) Three subjects from Group II,
+- (a) English

+- (b) Three subjects from Group II,

-OR two subjects from Group II and one from Group I.
+- OR two subjects from Group II and one from Group I.

-- (a) Philosophy or History; Social Science Elective - (b) Two subjects from Group III Part (a) - OR one subject from Group III Part (a) and one from Group III Part (b) - OR one subject from Group III Part (a) and one from Group II.

-4. Pre-requisites and Co-requisites

-- (a) Before enrolling for any subject listed in Group II, the student shall have attended the classes and satisfied the examiners in the corresponding subject in Group I, and before enrolling for any subject listed in Group III, the student shall have attended classes and satisfied the examiners in the corresponding subject listed in Group II. - (b) Before enrolling in any subject listed in the left-hand column below, the student shall have attended the classes and satisfied the examiners in the subjects stated as pre-requisites in the right-hand column.
+- (a) Philosophy or History; Social Science Elective - (b) Two subjects from Group III Part (a) - OR one subject from Group III Part (a) and one from Group III Part (b) - OR one subject from Group III Part (a) and one from Group II. - 4.
+Pre-requisites and Co-requisites - (a) Before enrolling for any subject listed in Group II, the student shall have attended the classes and satisfied the examiners in the corresponding subject in Group I, and before enrolling for any subject listed in Group III, the student shall have attended classes and satisfied the examiners in the corresponding subject listed in Group II. - (b) Before enrolling in any subject listed in the left-hand column below, the student shall have attended the classes and satisfied the examiners in the subjects stated as pre-requisites in the right-hand column.

-Subject Pre-requisite Group II- Chemistry IIA · · · · · · · · · · · · · · · · · · · Chemistry I and General Biology.
+Subject Pre-requisite Group II- Chemistry IIA Chemistry I and General Biology.
 Mathematics I. General Biology.
-General Biology.
-General Biology and Chemistry I. -Either level Theory of Statistics I -Either level Mathematics I. Physics III • •••• Either Pure Mathematics II or Applied Mathematics II.
-Subject Pre-requisite -- --- -- -- -- -- -- Botany II Chemistry IIA or Biochemistry I or Chemistry II.
-Zoology II Chemistry IIA or Biochemistry I or Chemistry II.
-Microbiology I Either Chemistry IIA; or Biochemistry I; or Chemistry II and General Biology Biochemistry II Chemistry II.
-Pure Mathematics II-Either level.
-Pure Mathematics II (Higher) and one other Group II subject of the School of Mathematics.
-Physics III (Applied) Mathematical Physics Physics Physics Physics Physics II.
+General Biology. -Either level Group III- Physics III Either Pure Mathematics II or Applied Mathematics II.

+Subject Pre-requisite Chemistry IIA or Biochemistry I or Chemistry II.
+Chemistry IIA or Biochemistry I or Chemistry II.
+Microbiology I Either Chemistry IIA; or Biochemistry I; or Chemistry II and General Biology.
+Biochemistry II Chemistry II.
+Biochemistry II Theory of Statistics II-Either level Pure Mathematics II-Either level.
+Pure Mathematics III (Higher) Pure Mathematics II (Higher) and one other Group II subject of the School of Mathematics.
+Physics III (Applied) Physics II.
+Mathematical Physics Pure Mathematics II and Physics II.
+Entomology I Physics II.
 Pure Mathematics II and Physics II.
-Zoology I and one of Chemistry IIA, Chemistry II, or Biochemistry I.
+Zoology I and one of Chemistry IIA.
+Chemistry II, or Biochemistry I.